 The breed achieved fame when six hens living under natural conditions produced 1857 eggs in one year, an average of 309 eggs per hen.
 One hen was noted to have laid 364 eggs in one year, an achievement that is rarely possible even for hens kept indoors under artificial lighting conditions.

-Backyard chicken owners are currently reporting the average free-range Australorp hen produces 250 eggs per year.
+Backyard chicken owners are currently reporting that the average free-range Australorp hen can produce up to 300 eggs per year.
 The average young free-range hen across all breeds only lays 200 eggs per year; in comparison, the average artificially kept young battery hen of any breed lays around 320 eggs per year but has a miserable existence and a short life span.

 Due to their impressive egg-laying abilities, this breed was exported from Australia to many countries around the world starting in the 1920s and is quite popular among US backyard chicken keepers today for many reasons, including their gorgeous appearance, egg-laying abilities, and wonderful temperament.